+WASHINGTON DC 20549

-WASHINGTON, DC 20549
+WASHINGTON, DC 2034)

+FORM 10-Q

+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended March 31, 2013

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period fromto

+COMMISSION FILE NUMBER 000-52008

+I LINIA ININGVIATIONE INCORDODATED

+LUNA INNOVATIONS INCORPORATED

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or Other Jurisdiction of Incorporation or Organization) 54-1560050

+(I.R.S.
+Employer Identification Number)

+One Riverside Circle, Suite 400 Roanoke, VA 24016

+(Address of Principal Executive Offices)

+(Registrant's Telephone Number, Including Area Code)

-FORM I 10-Q QUARTERLY REPORT PURSUANT TO SECTION OF 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the quarterly perio d ended June 30, 2012 O R ☐ TRANSITION REPORT PURSUANT TO SECTION OF 1934 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the transition period l from to COMMISSION FILE NUMBER 000-52008 (Exact name of registrant : as specified in its charter) 54-1560050 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification Number) One Riverside C Roanoke, (Address of Principa (540) 76 VA 24016 1 Executive Offices) (Registrant's Telephone Nu (Former Name, Former Address and Former r Fiscal Year, if Changed Since Last Report) Indicate by check mark whether the registrant (1) has filed all reports requiring the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days. ⊠ Yes □ No ired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 is required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has submitted electronically required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§2 period that the registrant was required to submit and post such files).
-32.405 of this chapter) during the preceding 12 months (or for such shorter Indicate by check mark whether the registrant is a large accelerated filer, as he definitions of "large accelerated filer," "accelerated filer" and "smaller reportion n accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See ing company" in Rule 12b-2 of the Exchange Act. arge accelerated filer Accelerated filer Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defin ted in Rule 12b-2 of the Exchange Act). ☐ Yes 🗵 No Indicate by check mark whether the registrant has filed all documents and Exchange Act of 1934 subsequent to the distribution of securities under a plan c To 1' former of the local proof the lotant proof calls date.
-As of Inde 22, 2012, there
+(Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+⊠ Yes □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company $|\mathbf{X}|$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.

+Yes

+No

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: As of July 23, 2012, there were 13,896,593 shares of the registrant's common stock outstanding.
+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date: As of April 30, 2013, there were 14,059,119 shares of the registrant's common stock outstanding.